idm-oxford/climate-epidemics/docs/usage.rst

 ------------

 To use climepi, download the source code from the github repository (https://github.com/will-s-hart/climate-epidemics).
-The pacakge and its dependencies can then be installed via conda into a new conda virtual environment using the provided environment.yml file: working in the repository root directory, run
+The package and its dependencies can then be installed via conda into a new virtual environment using the provided environment.yml file: working in the repository root directory, run

 .. code-block:: console